shaik1002/biggitlabbomb/doc/user/group/saml_sso/group_sync.md

 and the `AttributeValue` value matches the **SAML Group Name** in GitLab, or that all groups are removed from GitLab to disable Group Sync.

-SAML group sync allows users to be assigned to pre-existing GitLab groups with specific permissions based on the user's group assignment in the SAML identity provider (IdP).
-This feature allows you to create a many-to-many mapping between SAML IdP groups and GitLab groups.
-For example, if the user `@amelia` is assigned to the `security` group in the SAML IdP, SAML group sync allows you to assign `@amelia` to the `security-gitlab` and `vulnerability` GitLab groups with `maintainer` and `reporter` permissions, respectively.
-SAML group sync does not create groups.
-You [create groups separately](../index.md#create-a-group), and then create the mapping.

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For a demo of Group Sync using Azure, see [Demo: SAML Group Sync](https://youtu.be/Iqvo2tJfXjg).